 Historical introduction.
 The emergence of criminal justice.
 The evolution of the general principles of criminal liability.
 The concepts of malice and intention.
 The defences to a criminal charge.
 Homicide.
 Assault and cognate offences.
 Larceny and kindred offences.
-Reading will be indicated at the beginning of the session.

 Law 1006 Introduction to French Public Law